 You can also maintain your car in between services by checking your tires (and changing them when they get worn), checking the oil, radiator, wiper fluid, and lights.

 Booking a mechanic for your next service has never been easier with Airtasker.
 You’ll find over 1,450+ mechanics ready to help service your car.
 Plus, the service isn’t just affordable, it’s convenient too, with many able to come to your home or workplace.
-Whether you need a full service, oil and filter change, or help changing a light-bulb, there’s a mechanic for every job who is experienced with Mazdas.
+Whether you need a full service, oil and filter change, or help to change a light-bulb, there’s a mechanic for every job who is experienced with Mazdas.

 How to book an Airtasker mechanic for your Mazda service